 - Citizenship.
 All U.S. citizens are eligible for SNAP.
-Some legal immigrants are also eligible, but they have to meet certain additional requirements that are outlined on the SNAP website.
-Also, everyone in a household applying for SNAP must either have or apply for a Social Security number.
+Some legal immigrants are also eligible, but they have to meet certain additional requirements outlined on the SNAP website.
+Everyone in a household applying for SNAP must either have or apply for a Social Security number.

 - Employment.
-In general, able-bodied adults between the ages of 16 and 60 can only apply for SNAP if they are employed already or show that they are willing to work.
+In general, able-bodied adults between the ages of 16 and 60 can only apply for SNAP if they are employed already or can show they are willing to work.
 To do this, they must register for employment, accept any offers of suitable work, and take part in a job training program.
 However, there are some exceptions to this rule, such as people responsible for the care of a child or a disabled family member.

 - Resources.
-To qualify for SNAP, a household can have no more than $2,250 in the bank or in other “countable resources.”
+To qualify for SNAP, a household typically can have no more than $2,250 in the bank or in other “countable resources.”
 This limit increases to $3,500 if at least one household member is either disabled or at least 60 years old.
-Resources that don’t count toward this limit include the value of your home, if you own one, and money in most types of retirement plans.
+Resources that don’t count toward this limit include the value of your home if you own one and money in most types of retirement plans.
 In some states, the value of your car doesn’t count either.
 Also, the resources of people who are receiving TANF or Supplemental Security Income (SSI), a program for the elderly and disabled, do not count toward the limit.

 - Income.
-Most households applying for SNAP have to meet tests for both gross income and net income.
-Your gross income is all the money earned by everyone in your household, including income from Social Security; your net income is your gross income minus an allowance for certain necessary expenses, such as childcare, medical care, and any housing costs that exceed half your gross income.
+Most households applying for SNAP have to meet standards for both gross income and net income.
+Your gross income is all the money earned by everyone in your household, including income from Social Security.
+Your net income is your gross income minus an allowance for certain necessary expenses, such as child care, some medical care, and any housing costs that exceed half your gross income.
 Both income limits depend on how many people are in your household.
-If you live by yourself, for instance, you can have up to $1,265 a month in gross income and $965 a month in net income – unless you live in Alaska or Hawaii, where the limits are higher.
+If you live by yourself, for instance, you can have up to $1,354 a month in gross income and $1,041 a month in net income — unless you live in Alaska or Hawaii, where the limits are higher.
 However, if all the members of your household are on public assistance or SSI, you can skip the income tests.

 The Enrollment Process

-If the SNAP Pre-Screening Eligibility Tool tells you that you qualify for benefits, you can contact your local SNAP office to sign up.
-You can find a link to your state program via the USDA.
-The site also has a list of SNAP hotline numbers for each state.
+If you qualify for benefits, you can contact your local SNAP office to sign up.
+You’ll find a link to your state program on the USDA state directory.
+The site also provides SNAP hotline numbers for each state.